 It’d be rude not to scrub up.
 This is a destination restaurant in a listed building, after all.

 The restaurant is the star of the show – 21212 is named after its menu structure (three courses where you get two choices, two where you get one).
-The chefs get to work behind a perspex screen (on show from the elegant, chandelier-enhanced dining room), whipping up deconstructed dishes with a different taste per mouthful; the lamb curry consists of braised flank, kebab and Merquez sausage, with banana and cucumber confit, currants and peanuts, celeriac and sticky rice coleslaw, basil leaves, saffron, and yoghurt and onion soubise sauce.
+The chefs get to work behind a perspex screen (on show from the elegant, chandelier-enhanced dining room), whipping up deconstructed dishes with a different taste per mouthful (and the entire menu's animal based: vegans, this isn't the restaurant for you).
+The lamb curry consists of braised flank, kebab and Merquez sausage, with banana and cucumber confit, currants and peanuts, celeriac and sticky rice coleslaw, basil leaves, saffron, and yoghurt and onion soubise sauce.
 You know what they say about variety.